thedoodlebakery/lifewithlottie/README.md

 # lifewithlottie
-Blog about life as new mom.
+Blog created in the Python Django girls workshop.
+Framework for a new life blog.